 Connect with a Local

-Be sure to connect with the locals, they’re usually happy to share some of their favourite spots.
 Strike up a conversation with the concierge at your hotel, or the friendly waitress who serves your coffee at the nearby café or sing with a street-performer.
-Stop a local for directions or engage a market stall holder in chat.
+Stop a local to ask directions or engage a market stall holder in chat.

 Ask locals for tips about what to see in their city.
 It’s a great way to see different places that are not mapped out in every travel guide.
 Most people are proud of their city and will willingly offer suggestions about their favourite places so that you can enjoy them too.